 Eating a well-balanced diet is an essential part of staying healthy as you get older.
 It can help to maintain a healthy weight, stay active and energized, and even prolong your life.
 The risk of developing chronic health

 conditions such as heart disease, diabetes and osteoporosis can be lowered by healthy eating.
-To make sure you’re getting all the nutrients you need, it’s important to eat a balanced diet that includes foods from each of the five major food groups:
+To make sure you’re getting all the nutrients you need, it’s important to eat a balanced diet.
+This means including foods from each of the five major food groups:

 Try to eat fresh, whole foods and stay away from processed products and artificial ingredients.
 While it’s important to eat certain foods, it’s just as important to avoid other foods.
-Making the sacrifice to avoid foods with a high amount of salt and sugar in them as well as alcohol, caffeine and foods with empty calories will be worth it in the long run.
+In the long run, it will be worth making the sacrifice to avoid certain foods.
+Foods to avoid include those with a high salt or sugar content, as well as alcohol, caffeine and foods with empty calories.
+It will be worth it in the long run.

 Benefits of Exercise

 An active lifestyle is more important than ever for your health as you grow older.
-Routine physical activity helps to improve physical and mental health, both of which can help maintain your independence as you age.
+Routine physical activity helps to improve physical and mental health.
+Both of these aspects can help maintain your independence as you age.

 Exercising can help reduce the risk of developing diabetes, heart disease, osteoporosis, depression and high blood pressure.
 The benefits of exercise do not have to involve exhausting workouts or trips to the gym.
 You

-can gain the advantages from adding more movement and activity into your life, even in small ways.
-Take a walk with a friend, go swimming, join a yoga class or take the time to explore new places – walking around museums, the beach and shopping centres can help to create a healthy and active lifestyle.
+can gain these advantages by adding more movement and activity into your life, even in small ways.
+Take a walk with a friend, go swimming, join a yoga class or take the time to explore new places.
+For instance, you can walk around museums, the beach and shopping centres to help to create a healthy and active lifestyle.

 Ageing and Sleep

-As we grow older, a good night’s sleep is essential to your physical and mental health and can improve the quality of your waking life.
-Insufficient sleep is associated with difficulty paying attention, memory trouble, and a decline in other cognitive functions that are important for day-to-day life.
+As we grow older, a good night’s sleep is essential to your physical and mental health.
+It can improve the quality of your waking life.
+Equally, insufficient sleep can cause problems with attention, memory, and other cognitive functions.
 Prolonged insufficient sleep is associated with poorer physical and mental health that can increase the risk of many health conditions common in seniors.

 While some sleep changes experienced with age are beyond control, there are small lifestyle changes that can be made to maximise sleep:

-• Reduce your stress.
+- Reduce your stress.
 If you have too much on your mind when you’re going to bed, you’re not going to have a good night’s sleep.
-Prioritizing what’s most important and delegating if you need will help clear your mind.
+Prioritise what’s most important and delegate if you need to in order to help clear your mind.